gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-shaders-and-glsl.md

 most WebGL programs and since once written you can pretty much ignore them [how to compile GLSL shaders and link them into a shader program is covered here](webgl-boilerplate.html).

 If you're just starting from here you can go in 2 directions.
-If you are interested in image procesing I'll show you [how to do some 2D image processing](webgl-image-processing.html).
+If you are interested in image processing I'll show you [how to do some 2D image processing](webgl-image-processing.html).
 If you are interesting in learning about translation, rotation and scale then [start here](webgl-2d-translation.html).